 Due to Nickelodeon Japan's shutdown in 2009 (The channel was stepped down to a block on Animax in Japan and even then that block was later off the air), Japanese Nicksters have no access to cool new sitcoms like Victorious, later seasons of iCarly (which is probably a mercy, as the Japanese got spared from the horrid mess that is the Seddie Arc), How To Rock or even other stuff like House of Anubis.
 Averted with some shows like The Penguins of Madagascar, which airs on NHK.
 Kinda makes you wonder who gets to dub them if the channel didn't close.

-MythBusters has inverted the trope; despite being made in America, so far the "Plane Boarding"/"Bite the Bullet" episode has only been shown overseas. note It's finally been added to the US broadcast schedule, over a year after the rest of the world saw it.
+MythBusters has inverted the trope; despite being made in America, so far the "Plane Boarding"/"Bite the Bullet" episode has only been shown overseas. note It was finally added to the US broadcast schedule, over a year after the rest of the world saw it ... and then taken right off again.
+A clip from it continues to appear in Discovery's "new season" teaser videos, though.

 Despite being co-produced by Canada, there is currently no Region 1 DVD of Shoebox Zoo.